-At Barham Primary School we have adopted a whole school approach to SEN(D) policy and practice.
-Pupils identified as having SEN are as far as it is practicable, fully integrated into mainstream classes.
+At Barham Primary School, we believe whole-heartedly in a whole school approach to supporting all of our pupils, including our pupils with SEN(D) as part of our Inclusion Policy and practice.
+Pupils identified as having SEN are fully integrated into mainstream classes, as much as it is appropriate for the age, stage and aptitude of the child.
 Every effort is made to ensure that they have full access to lessons and are integrated into all aspects of school life.

-We follow a four step cycle of action approach as recommended in the New Code of Practice 2015.
-Assess,
+We follow Brent Council's Graduated Approach Framework to support our pupils with SEN, which is a four step cycle of action approach as recommended in the New Code of Practice 2015.
+This follows a cycle of Assess, Plan, Do and Review.